Selinede/Arctic_shores-sauce/README.md

  12. Cypress will then run our spec against their Kitchen Sink sample application.

- Now that I have created our spec file, we need to update it for our course application.
+ Now that I have created our spec file, I need to update it for our course application.

           Breaking down the home spec file